alex-bl/CompilerConstruction/cc_team02/README.md

 ### Meson

-This is the recommended build-tool to use for building the project, because cmake requires some extra dependencies that are not so easy to enforce (see next section).
+This is the recommended build-system to use for building the project, because cmake requires some extra dependencies that are not so easy to enforce (see next section).
 Therefore please use mason if you want less configuration/installation effort.

 Additional minimal prerequisites for a build with **meson**: